nous-clawds4/tapestry-cli/docs/node-types/class-thread-header.md

   "word": {
     "slug": "class-thread-header-for-the-concept-of-coffee-houses",
-    "name": "class thread header for the concept of coffee houses", "wordTypes": ["word", "classThreadHeader"]
+    "name": "class thread header for the concept of coffee houses", "title": "Class Thread Header for the Concept of Coffee Houses", "wordTypes": ["word", "classThreadHeader"]
   },
   "classThreadHeader": {